 Designers want to blur the line between the home and the car.
 Hyundai envisions a time where you will park your car right in the living room and it will be just like another piece of furniture.
 With pivoting seats and fully opened hinged doors, the idea is to utilize the vehicle's technology in your living room from the air conditioning system to the advanced stereo and tech components.
 Fully powered on hydrogen, the vehicle can also generate electricity serving as a backup generator during power outages.

 Yup, the fully autonomous or driverless car is here.
-Volvo will be putting 100% completely autonomous XC90 SUVs on the roads in Sweden.
+Volvo will be putting a completely autonomous XC90 SUVs on the roads in Sweden.
 The Mercedes Benz all new E-Class will offer semi-autonomous driving features and Tesla will introduce the Autopilot Feature with more capabilities than ever before.
 Many of the new cars on the road already incorporate autonomous features, but this will be an exciting next step.
-So far 2017 for most of the car manufacturers involves the introduction of both luxury and tech rolled into one great experience.
+So far, 2017 for most of the car manufacturers involves the introduction of both luxury and tech rolled into one great experience.

 Case in point, known for being plush and comfortable, the Lincoln is really turning heads this year.
-Don't blink because the Lincoln is lightening fast.
+Don't blink because the Lincoln is lightning fast.
 You might miss seeing this impressive new design providing drivetrains and trim levels to excite the Lincoln yachters and the newly converted.
 According to Yahoo!
 News, the new Continental is oozing with swiftness.
 This year's model will house a 3.0-liter, twin-turbo V-6 dishing out 400 horsepower and 400 pound-feet of torque.
-0-60 acceleration is the low 5 second range.
+0-60 acceleration in the low 5 second range.
 This swift get-up-and-go provides pure luxury with inflatable front seat belts, enormous knee room, easy touch screen controls and cushiony comfort massagers located in the seats.